-Under the new standard (IFRS 9), the general model requires recognition of 12-month or lifetime expected credit losses, depending on the performance of the financial asset's credit risk since initial recognition in the balance sheet.
+Under IFRS 9, the general model requires recognition of 12-month or lifetime expected credit losses, depending on the performance of the financial asset's credit risk since initial recognition in the balance sheet.
 Under the simplified approach, lifetime expected credit losses are recognised based on the information available about past events (such as customer payment behaviour), current conditions and forecasts (macroeconomic factors, such as GDP trends, unemployment, inflation, interest rates) that may affect the credit risk of Vidrala's debtors.